zm377/dentistdss-microservices/README.md

 ## Services Architecture

-The system consists of the following microservices:
+The system consists of the following microservices (11 microservices + 2 databases):

 ### Databases